fxxkrlab/iCopy/README.md

 * Remote : Your gclone config name.like "gc"
 * Pre_Dst_id : Pre-Assigned Google Drive Destination Folder ID for quick mode
 * sa_path : The directory where your "service_accounts.json" is.
 End without slash "/".
+            NOTICE : "~" is not supported in the path.

 #### Start iCopy BOT :
 ##### Start :